About Dr. Claire E. F. Wright.

 Business historian.

-I want to make the world a better place through innovative research and evidence-based practice.
+I want to make the world a better place through meaningful and rigorous research.

 I am a business historian at UTS Business School.
 My research and teaching focusses on corporate leadership, governance, and gender, class and ethnic diversity in work.